kekmacska/KettuFonts/README.md

 # KettuFonts
-Some font overrides i made for Kettu discord client
+Some font overrides i made for Kettu discord client by searching for free fonts online